 Program Educational Objectives of the EPE Program are as following.

 - Our graduates will have successful careers in his/her profession, especially in the field of electrical power engineering

-- Our graduates will be able to pursue higher education or continuing professional development
+- Our graduates are capable of pursuing higher education or professional development

 - Our graduates have active leadership and become pioneer for serving his/her community

 (a) an ability to apply knowledge of mathematics, science, and engineering

 (b) an ability to design and conduct experiments, as well as to analyze and interpret data

 (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability

 (d) an ability to function on multi-disciplinary teams